Pulse shape simulation for the reduced charge collection layer in p-type high-purity germanium detectors: Summary and outlook

 The novel simulation method we presented here can serve as a basis for the investigation of RCC layer physics.
 It also provides a new basis to develop and test novel pulse shape discrimination techniques, by generating realistic surface pulse libraries accompanied by ground truth data.
 This can help current and upcoming low-background experiments to use tighter background cuts with simulation-based control of systematics and cut efficiencies.

 Although this paper focuses on $p$-type HPGe detectors, the method and code are also applicable to $p$-type multi-contact HPGe detectors.
-Moreover, with adjustments to the RCC layer impurity profile, the method and code can also be extended to $n$-type HPGe detectors and other types of semiconductors (e.g., Silicon, CdZnTe).
+Additionally, this framework provides a solid foundation for future extensions to $n$-type HPGe and other semiconductors (e.g., Silicon, CdZnTe) through adjustments to the doping profile and charge drift model.